framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 the backup type is changed to tar and the number of backups to 42.

 ```
-Service]
+[Service]
 Type=simple
 ExecStart=/usr/local/bin/raspiBackup.sh -t tar -k 42
 ```

-The second backup task must then be activated.
+The second backuptask must then be activated.
 To do this the following commands must be executed:

 ```